 Homework: Try to show what kind of formula we get if we were to do this in a frame in which the electron would be at rest and the positron would come in with very much energy and hit the electron.
 You don't have to do the full derivation of the formula.
 Just show what is needed to derive it and what kind of objects will be in the answer.
-Or in other words: I just want you to get a feeling how messy this answer becomes without approximations.
+Or in other words: just show how messy the answer becomes without approximations.